albertsfebrian/AIG_Project/README.md

 # AIG_Project
-This game is made by Bina Nusantara Student to fulfil the AIG (Advance in Games) Project

-# AIG Lecturer D5555 - Parlinggoman Rinando Hasibuan
+This game is made by Bina Nusantara Student to fulfil the AIG (Advance in Games) Project under the Supervision of our Lecturer D5555 - Parlinggoman Rinando Hasibuan.

 # Anggota Kelompok
 | NIM  |  Name  | LinkedIn |